TristanPetersDS/Martian-Weather-Analysis/README.md

 # Dataset
 This project utilizes the Rover Environmental Monitorins Station (REMS) data collected and compiled from the Curiosity Rover in Gale Crater on Mars.

+# To Do
+## Data Cleaning
+ - [ ] Convert datetime fields into standardized format
+ - [ ] Remove Wind_speed, Humidity, and weather columns
+ - [ ] Look into missing data; determine if this was due to a storm or equipment malfunction.